 Nottingham Trent University is committed to providing a fully inclusive learning environment for all students.
-The Dyslexia Support Team offers advice and support to students with Specific Learning Difficulties (SpLDs) to enable you to develop relevant skills and strategies over the course of your time at University, and to support you in achieving your full learning potential while studying here.
-The team are well qualified and experienced professionals, specially trained in SpLDs.
-We understand the many positives of SpLDs, and the areas where assistance may be useful to allow you to make the most of your university studies.
+The Dyslexia Support Team offers advice and support to students with Specific Learning Difficulties (SpLDs) such as dyslexia, dyspraxia and ADHD.
+This support enables you to develop relevant skills and strategies over the course of your time at University, and to support you in achieving your full learning potential while studying here and in your future career.
+The team of experienced professionals understand the many positives of SpLDs, and the areas where assistance may be useful to allow you to make the most of your university studies.

 We offer advice on:

-What do I need to tell Dyslexia Support before I begin my studies?
+What do I need to tell the NTU Dyslexia Support Team before I begin my studies?

 We want to make sure that all our students get the most from university life.
-By telling tell us about your SpLD as early as possible, we can identify any support that you might need, including any financial support you may be entitled to.
+By telling us about your SpLD as early as possible, we can identify any support that you might need.
 Ideally, tell us about your SpLD on your UCAS application form or NTU application.
-You may be eligible for Disabled Students' Allowance (DSAs), which can help to pay for support you may need to successfully complete your studies.
 You're not obliged to tell us about your SpLD, but if you choose not to, you may not be able to access the full range of support available.